joe-crick/calendar-model/readme.md

 ###  6. <a name='HelperMethods'></a>Helper Methods

-Calendar Model exposes several helper methods, which it also uses internally:
+Calendar Model exposes several helper methods:

 * `formatDate`: Formats a date in International format \(DD/MM/YYYY\).
 * `monthNameFinder`: Returns the text name for a given month.
 * `weekDayNameFinder`: Returns the text name for a given week.
-* `getNextWeek`: Given a seed date, returns a date 7 days in the future.
+* `getNextWeekDay`: Given a seed date, returns a Day 7 days in the future.
+* `getPrevWeekDay`: Given a seed date, returns a Day 7 days in the past.